-- 23. Although we are independent of Audit Scotland and are responsible for forming our own views and opinions, we do work closely with Audit Scotland throughout the audit.
-This helps, for example, to identify common priorities and risks, treat consistently any issues arising that impact on a number of audited bodies, and further develop an efficient and effective approach to public audit.
-We will share information about identified risks, good practices and barriers to improvement so that lessons to be learnt and knowledge of what works can be disseminated to all relevant bodies. - 24.
+28. Although we are independent of Audit Scotland and are responsible for forming our own views and opinions, we do work closely with them throughout the audit.
+This helps, for example, to identify common priorities and risks, treat consistently any issues

+- arising that impact on a number of audited bodies, and further develop an efficient and effective approach to public audit.
+We will share information about identified risks, good practices and barriers to improvement so that lessons to be learnt and knowledge of what works can be disseminated to all relevant bodies. - 29.
 Audit Scotland undertakes national performance audits on issues affecting the public sector.
 We will review the Partnership's arrangements for taking action on any issues reported in the national performance reports which may have a local impact.
-We plan to assess the extent to which the Partnership uses the national performance reports as a means to help improve performance at a local level. - 25.
-During the year we may also be required to provide information to Audit Scotland to support the national performance reports.
+We plan to assess the extent to which the Partnership uses the national performance reports as a means to help improve performance at the local level. - 30.
+During the year we may also be required to provide information to Audit Scotland to support the national performance audits.